 For accommodation listings in and around Kamikochi, please see our ‘Kamikochi Area’ hotel page.

-Running from May until November, our 1-Day Matsumoto Castle & Kamikochi Alpine Valley Tour combines two of the region’s most iconic destinations in one convenient day-trip.
+Running from May until November, our 1-Day Tour from Matsumoto/Nagano: Kamikochi Alpine Valley combines area’s best destinations in one convenient day-trip.

 Starting and ending at JR Nagano Station and led by an English-speaking guide, this is a great way to experience the best of Central Japan!

 15 / Hiking in Norikura / best: spring to autumn